NerdyBoyCool/sesame/README.md

 ## Sesame
 This package provides a client to the Sesame API.

-This package brakeman system to lock the keys of Sesame API using signatures encrypted with the AES-CMAC method.
+This package API Client to lock the keys of Sesame API using signatures encrypted with the AES-CMAC method.

 For more information about the API, please see the official documentation.